7aitsev/ansible-tuto/step-04/README.md

 hosts file, we also have `ansible_user=root` to cope with potential different ansible default configurations.

-Lets build a playbook that will install apache on machines in the `web` group.
+Let's build a playbook that will install apache on machines in the `web` group.

 ```yaml
 - hosts: web